Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Best forms: re-esterified triglyceride (rTG) form, triglyceride (TG) form, ethyl ester (EE) - lower absorption

-Take with a meal containing fat for best absorption.
-If taking multiple capsules, split between meals to reduce fishy aftertaste and improve absorption.
-Store in a cool, dark place or refrigerate to slow oxidation.
-If your capsules smell very fishy, they may be rancid - a quality product should have minimal fishy odor.
-Choose rTG or TG form over ethyl ester (EE) when possible for better absorption.
-Read the Supplement Facts panel carefully: look for combined EPA+DHA, not total fish oil.
-If the label says '1000mg fish oil' with only 300mg EPA+DHA, you need 3-4 capsules to reach 1000mg EPA+DHA.
+Take it with a meal that has some fat in it - that's when your body absorbs it best.
+If you're taking several capsules, split them between meals to cut the fishy aftertaste and help absorption.
+Store the bottle somewhere cool and dark, or in the fridge, to slow oxidation (the oil going off).
+If your capsules smell strongly fishy, they may be rancid; a good one should barely smell.
+Reach for rTG or TG form over ethyl ester (EE) when you can, for the better absorption.
+The single most useful habit, though, is reading the Supplement Facts panel: look for combined EPA+DHA, not total fish oil.
+If the label says '1000mg fish oil' but only 300mg EPA+DHA, you'll need 3-4 capsules to reach 1000mg EPA+DHA.

 Who Should Take Fish Oil (Omega-3)?

-People with elevated triglycerides (discuss dose with your doctor), those with a personal or family history of heart disease, people with rheumatoid arthritis or chronic inflammatory conditions, pregnant women (DHA is critical for fetal brain development - seek a prenatal omega-3), and anyone who eats fewer than 2 servings of fatty fish per week.
-The American Heart Association recommends at least 2 servings of fatty fish per week for all adults; supplementation can fill the gap for those who don't eat fish regularly.
+Fish oil makes the most sense for you if you fall into one of a few buckets: you have elevated triglycerides (talk dose through with your doctor), you have a personal or family history of heart disease, you live with rheumatoid arthritis or another chronic inflammatory condition, you're pregnant (DHA is critical for fetal brain development, so look for a prenatal omega-3), or you eat fewer than 2 servings of fatty fish a week.
+That last one covers a lot of people.
+The American Heart Association suggests at least 2 servings of fatty fish a week for all adults, and if you're eating fewer than that, a supplement can fill the gap.

 Who Should Avoid It?